The St. James Quarter in Edinburgh will house the first W Hotel in Scotland. Credit: Stephen Bridger / Shutterstock.

 St James Quarter development details

-The St James Quarter mixed-use development is anchored by the existing John Lewis store, which remained open during the construction period.
-The project also includes a new cinema complex and the construction of a 74-room, four-star Roomzzz Aparthotel and the 244-room five-star W Edinburgh Hotel, which represents the debut of the W Hotels brand in Scotland.
+The St James Quarter mixed-use development is anchored by the existing John Lewis store, which remained open during construction.
+The project also includes a new cinema complex and the construction of a 74-room, four-star Roomzzz Aparthotel and the 244-room five-star W Edinburgh Hotel, representing the debut of the W Hotels brand in Scotland.

 The design of the St James Quarter includes the central steel Rimex feature, which wraps around the W hotel and rises from the centre.

-The residential component of the development includes the New Eidyn, an apartment complex comprising 152 premium apartments with views of the city.
-To be located on the fifth to eighth floors of the St James Quarter and spanning three buildings, the complex will offer extensive residential spaces and gardens.
+The development’s residential component includes the New Eidyn, an apartment complex comprising 152 premium apartments with views of the city.
+Located on the fifth to eighth floors of the St James Quarter and spanning three buildings, the complex offers extensive residential spaces and gardens.

-The apartments are designed by combining Edinburgh’s classic interiors with a contemporary flair and quality finishes, including floor-to-ceiling windows, stone worktops and wooden flooring.
-The New Eidyn is expected to be completed in the third quarter of 2022.
+The apartment designs combine Edinburgh’s classic interiors with a contemporary flair and quality finishes, including floor-to-ceiling windows, stone worktops and wooden flooring.
+The New Eidyn is expected to be completed in the third quarter of 2023.

 Retail offerings at St James Quarter

-The St James Quarter mixed-use development will feature 850,000ft² of retail space, anchored by John Lewis.
-The shopping centre will accommodate up to 80 new brands.
+The St James Quarter mixed-use development features 850,000ft² of retail space, anchored by John Lewis.
+The shopping centre accommodates up to 80 new brands.

-The retail offerings at the shopping complex will include high-street retailers such as Tommy Hilfiger, Zara, JD Sports, Next, and H&M. Zara will occupy 37,000ft² spanning three floors while H&M will occupy 2,100ft² across two floors.
+The retail offerings at the shopping complex include high-street retailers such as Tommy Hilfiger, Zara, JD Sports, Next and H&M. Zara occupies 37,000ft² spanning three floors while H&M occupies 2,100ft² across two floors.

-Spanish multinational clothing company Inditex will open stores of its Bershka, Stradivarius and Pull&Bear brands within the St James Quarter’s main multilevel galleria.
+Spanish multinational clothing company Inditex also opened stores of its Bershka, Stradivarius and Pull&Bear brands within the St James Quarter’s main multilevel galleria.

 Dining and entertainment options

-The St James Quarter will feature more than 30 restaurants across four levels of the development.
-The dining options will include Tortilla, Starbucks, Krispy Kreme, Hotel Chocolat, Bross Bagels, Five Guys, Salerno Pizza, SushiSamba, Black Sheep Coffee, and The Alchemist cocktail bar and restaurant.
-The Lane7 bar at the new neighbourhood will offer dining, bowling, crazy golf, ping-pong, and beer-pong.
+The St James Quarter features more than 30 restaurants across four levels of the development.
+The dining options include Tortilla, Starbucks, Krispy Kreme, Hotel Chocolat, Bross Bagels, Five Guys, Salerno Pizza, SushiSamba, Black Sheep Coffee and The Alchemist cocktail bar and restaurant.
+The Lane7 bar in the new neighbourhood offers dining, bowling, crazy golf, ping-pong and beer-pong.

-The dining space will also include the Bonnie & Wild marketplace, the city’s first food hall with the capacity to accommodate approximately 700 guests, with open-plan seating for up to 400 people.
-The St James Quarter will also feature a five-screen Everyman cinema, the first cinema complex of the company in Scotland.
+The dining space also includes the Bonnie & Wild marketplace, the city’s first food hall with the capacity to accommodate approximately 700 guests, with open-plan seating for up to 400 people.
+The St James Quarter also features a five-screen Everyman cinema, the first cinema complex of the company in Scotland.

 Amenities at the new mixed-use development in Edinburgh

-St James Quarter will offer three new public squares.
-A car parking area with two entrances and exits will provide more than 1,600 parking bays across three basement levels, including 70 spaces for disabled persons.
+St James Quarter offers three new public squares.
+A car parking area with two entrances and exits provides more than 1,600 parking bays across three basement levels, including 70 spaces for disabled persons.

-The parking area will feature more than 40 electric vehicle (EV) charging bays powered by UK-based charging infrastructure provider PodPoint.
+The parking area features more than 40 electric vehicle (EV) charging bays powered by PodPoint, a charging infrastructure provider based in the UK.

-The shopping centre will also offer a hands-free shopping option that will allow shoppers to leave their purchases in-store and get them delivered to their preferred address.
+The shopping centre also offers a hands-free shopping option allowing shoppers to leave their purchases in-store and deliver them to their preferred address.

 Contractors involved

-British multinational construction company Laing O’Rourke was engaged as the principal contractor for the construction of the St James Quarter.
+British multinational construction company Laing O’Rourke was the principal contractor for the construction of the St James Quarter.

-The architectural design of the St James Quarter complex was provided by Allan Murray Architects and BDP Architects.
+The architectural design of the St James Quarter complex was provided by architecture firms Allan Murray Architects and BDP Architects.
+W Edinburgh Hotel was designed by an architecture and interior design firm Jestico + Whiles.

 The environmental impact assessment (EIA) process for the development of the St James Quarter was coordinated by British multidisciplinary consultancy Waterman.